marcofiset/flute/README.md

-phpluent-validation
+PHPluentValidation
 ===================

-A fluent interface for object validation in PHP
+A fluent validation framework for PHP.